Rosh HaNikra Islands

 The Rosh HaNikra Islands (איי ראש הנקרה, Iye Rosh Hanikra) are a group of three Israeli islands in the Mediterranean Sea, named Shahaf, Nahalieli and T'chelet.
 The islands are located approximately 800 meters offshore, near Rosh HaNikra.
 These islands are a single geological unit with the Achziv Islands, that are further south.

 The depth of the sea water around them is approximately between 7 and 9 meters.
 The Rosh HaNikra Islands are characterized by many natural pools that provide a natural habitat for various life forms.

-The Rosh HaNikra Islands are a part of a natural reserve, and boarding these islands is prohibited.
-These islands are the only place in Israel where certain rare birds nest: the white wagtail, the European herring gull and the common tern.
-The waters surrounding these islands contain a rich variety of marine life.
+The Rosh HaNikra Islands are a part of a natural reserve, and visiting the islands is prohibited.
+These islands are the only place in Israel where certain rare birds nest: the white wagtail, the European herring gull, and the common tern.
+The waters surrounding the islands contain a rich variety of marine life.

-In ancient days, these islands had a certain economic and commercial significance as they were a natural habitat for the sea snail from which Tyrian purple dye was produced.
+In ancient days, the islands had a certain economic and commercial significance as they were a natural habitat for the sea snail from which Tyrian purple dye was produced.